-There's nothing quite like the panic of.
+There's nothing quite like the panic of losing your phone.
 With an app for everything, we essentially operate our lives from the device.
 New data, however, shows that you're likely a bigger threat to your phone than a thief.

 Prey, a company that provides anti-theft solutions for protecting mobile devices, released its 2018 Mobile Theft and Loss report on Tuesday.
 The company compiled six categories that all theft or loss cases can be sorted into: misplaced, pickpocket, home invasion, robbery, car break-in and business break-in.

-According to Prey, 69 percent of the time, if your phone is, it's because you misplaced it.
+According to Prey, 69 percent of the time, if your phone is lost, it's because you misplaced it.
 The other categories' numbers were drastically lower: